Random Systems of Holomorphic Sections of a Sequence of Line bundles on Compact K\"{a}hler Manifolds: Some Special Cases

 \section{Some Special Cases}

-In \cite{BCM}, certain types of measures which satisfy the assumption \textbf{(C2)} have been investigated as special cases.
-We will now provide some insights concerned with most of these measures in connection with Theorem \ref{th1} and \ref{th2}.
+In \cite{BCM}, certain types of measures which satisfy the assumption \textbf{(C1)} and \textbf{(C2)} have been investigated as special cases.
+We will now provide some insights concerned with most of these measures in connection with Theorems \ref{th1} and \ref{th2}.
 The first two measures to be considered here will be the Gaussian and the Fubini-Study measures, both of which are unitary invariant measures that come with certain advantages in estimations.